-Why Switching Annually Is Worth the Time
+Why Switching Each Year Is Worth One Hour of Your Time

 Swiss KVG basic insurance is standardised by federal law under the Krankenversicherungsgesetz.
-Every licensed provider covers the same treatments, medications, and hospital stays.
-The only legal difference between providers is the monthly premium — and that gap is often substantial.
+Every licensed provider covers the same treatments, medications, and hospital stays in the same canton.
+The only legal difference between providers is the monthly premium — and that gap can be substantial.

 | Date | Event | Your Action |